 Students are admitted to the College for courses which begin in the fall semester (September) and in the spring semester (January).
 Persons wishing to study at MCTC are urged to apply for admission as early as possible before the semester in which they expect to begin.
-New students are encouraged to apply for new student advising and registration, prior to May 15 for the fall semester and prior to Nov.
-20 for the spring semester.
-New students that apply after these dates can register during walk-in registration.
+New students are encouraged to apply for new student advising and registration, prior to May 21 for the fall semester and prior to Nov.
+19 for the spring semester.
+New students that apply after these dates can still register during walk-in registration.
 However, there is no guarantee that the courses students would like to register for will be available at that time.
 The College admits students on an "open admissions" basis for the majority of its programs.

 Allied Health Applications: Students interested in pursuing an allied health career must fill out a separate Allied Health application in addition to the MCTC new student application.
 Allied Health applications are available in the Admissions Office.
-Applications for the Medical Laboratory Technician, Occupational Therapy Assistant, Respiratory Care and Surgical Technology Programs are available May 1-January 15; for the Physical Therapist Assistant Program, April 1-October 1.
-Applications for the Phlebotomy Program are available year round.
+Applications for the Medical Laboratory Technician, Occupational Therapy Assistant, Respiratory Care and Surgical Technology Programs are available May 1-January 15; for the Physical Therapist Assistant Program, January 1-October 1.
 Completed applications should be returned to the Admissions Office.